 Travel south to Effingham, where MY Garage Museum houses vintage Corvettes and Volkswagens, plus all kinds of automotive memorabilia, from neon signs to antique gas pumps.
 Continue to Hodgson Mill Mercantile Store, which sells the complete line of whole-grain products—bread, pancake and muffins mixes, flours, pastas—made at the company’s Effingham plants.
 In the kitchen where cooking classes are held, sample treats made fresh for your group and learn the history of Hodgson Mill.

-Dinner tonight might be at Niemerg’s Steak House, a local favorite, or Firefly Grill, a destination restaurant celebrated for its culinary innovations and foods from its own gardens and nearby farms.
+Dinner tonight might be at Niemerg’s Steak House, a local favorite, or Firefly Grill, a destination restaurant celebrated for its culinary innovations and ingredients from its own gardens and nearby farms.

 In Springfield, the state capital, get in touch with Illinois’ most famous son at the Abraham Lincoln Presidential Library & Museum, where history comes to life through high-tech exhibits and theater shows.
 Then explore the Lincoln Home National Historic Site, which preserves the only home that Lincoln ever owned; it’s part of a four-block historic district that has been returned to its 19th century appearance.